humanmade/altis-analytics/docs/user-docs/experience-blocks-analytics/README.md

 ## Add conversion goals to measure engagement

 There are three ways that you can track conversions built into Altis Experience Blocks.
 These are "Impressions", "Click on any link" and "Submit a form".
 By default, impressions will be selected, and the statistics that display will be based on that data.
+Impressions are based on actual views of the XB; if a block appears further down the page, a view isn't recorded until the block is actually scrolled into view.

 ![Impressions](../assets/conversions-impressions.png)